If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

-Keep in mind that room prices will likely rise in 2019 with the addition of a Skyliner station at the resort, so $120/night rooms might be a thing of the past.
+Keep in mind that room prices will likely rise in 2019 with the addition of a Skyliner station at the resort, so $130/night rooms might be a thing of the past.

 If you want to see how Pop Century stacks up against the other Value resorts, check out my pick for the best Value resort at Disney World in this post!

-When we arrived at Orlando International Airport we hopped on a nice coach bus calledthe Disney Magical Express and in about 30 minutes were at Pop Century and ready to check-in.
-This complimentary transportation to and from the airport is included in any stay at a Disney resort.
+When we arrived at Orlando International Airport we hopped on a nice coach bus (the Disney Magical Express) and in about 30 minutes were at Pop Century and ready to check-in.

 In addition to airport transfers, Disney also provides complimentary transportation within the Walt Disney World resort.
-Buses constantly run to and from the theme parks to all of the resort hotels.
+Buses constantly run to and from the theme parks to Pop Century.

 You might be surprised at the amenities you’ll get for the price tag at the Disney Value Resorts.